Sideways (comics): Critical reception

 The character has been commonly compared to Marvel Comics character Spider-Man, specifically the Ultimate version, evoking both his costume design and personality.
 The character and comic initially received mixed reviews, with the first issue averaging 7 out of 10 according to review aggregator Comic Book Roundup.
 Over time, the series received generally positive reviews with an average rating of 7.4 out of 10.
 In a review of the first issue for IGN, Blair Marnell praised Rocafort's art but said the teenage dialogue was "so far off of the mark that it borders on self-parody".
 Bleeding Cool called the character "charming" but the story "meandering".
 It went on to say Rocafort's art is fantastic but not the best fit for the comic's tone.
-The character is part of an effort to increase diversity within the fictional setting and has received attention for being a minority character drawn by a Puerto Rican artist.
+The character is part of an effort to increase diversity in comics and has received attention for being a minority character drawn by a Puerto Rican artist.